top of page

 Timer Name Column

 Make the Timer Name consistent across all scripts that use the same business process step.
-This way the Common Timer will represent all instances across all scripts in the Analysis report.
+This way the Common Timer will represent all instances across all scripts in the Analysis Report.

 When recording a script, do not use it - use the Timer ID only, as described in the Recording section.